Category Archives: How is motion understood?

 This simulation is intended to help anyone get a better understanding of the relationships between various quantities involved in uniformly accelerated motion.
 By adjusting the sliders (or input boxes), you can change the initial position, the initial velocity, and the … Continue reading

-Posted in How is motion understood?, Simulations, Unit 2 | Tagged , | Leave a comment
+Posted in 1.
+How is motion understood?, Simulations, Unit 2 | Tagged , | Comments Off on oPhysics: Uniform Acceleration in One Dimension: Motion Graphs

 Fire in ZERO-G!!

-Posted in How do things move without contact?, How is motion understood?, Unit 2, Unit 3, Videos | Tagged | Leave a comment
+Posted in 1.
+How is motion understood?, 2.
+How do things move without contact?, Unit 2, Unit 3, Videos | Tagged | Comments Off on Fire in ZERO-G!!

 Felix Baumgartner Space Jump World Record